shantanusharma95/LearningPython/DataStructures/READ_ME.md

 ##### 3. Queue

--The time for insertion and deletion is O(1) and for displaying the queue elements is O(n)
+* The time for insertion and deletion is O(1) and for displaying the queue elements is O(n)

 ##### 4. Priority Queue

--The time for insertion is O(n) as comparison is done for priority of each element, but for deletion is O(1) -Imagine all elements with highest priority are on the left (tail) side and all with lower are towards right (head) side -Dequeuing is done at the left(tail) side
+* The time for insertion is O(n) as comparison is done for priority of each element, but for deletion is O(1)
+* Imagine all elements with highest priority are on the left (tail) side and all with lower are towards right (head) side
+* Dequeuing is done at the left(tail) side

 ##### 6. Double Queue

--All operations have a time complexity of O(1), except of course, displaying the entire queue.
+* All operations have a time complexity of O(1), except of course, displaying the entire queue.
--Implemented with a linked list
+* Implemented with a linked list

 ##### 8. Hash Table

--Hash table (fast, synchronous) is implemented in the way of dictionaries in Python.
+* Hash table (fast, synchronous) is implemented in the way of dictionaries in Python.
 Hence, I have only used some basic operations to depict the same.
--The keys can created by us based on user input of values, via any alogorithm of our choice.
+* The keys can created by us based on user input of values, via any alogorithm of our choice.
 In that case, the user will not have to enter the key.
 I have added an example of one such algorithm in the file, as pseudo code for key generation.

 ##### 9. Binary Search Tree

-- BST including basic operations like insertion, deletion and searching of node.
+* BST including basic operations like insertion, deletion and searching of node.
-- BFS (Breadth First Search) traversal is included.
+* BFS (Breadth First Search) traversal is included.
-- DFS (Depth First Search) traversals (Pre-order , In-order and Post-order) are included
+* DFS (Depth First Search) traversals (Pre-order , In-order and Post-order) are included